yoren/wp-a11y-docs/docs/contribute/index.md

 WPaccessibility.org is written in [Jekyll](https://jekyllrb.com), a static site generator in Ruby using [markdown](https://www.markdownguide.org/) for content, The theme is based on the Jekyll theme [Just the Docs](https://just-the-docs.com/).
 For the changes made in Just the Docs, please read the [Changelog for Release v0.1](/CHANGELOG/release-v01).

 A website is never finished and there is always one more bug.
 If you want to help improve this website, please check out the issues in GitHub [labeled website](https://github.com/wpaccessibility/wp-a11y-docs/issues?q=is%3Aissue%20state%3Aopen%20label%3Awebsite).
+Read how to do a local install in the page [GitHub pull requests for the Knowledge Base](/docs/contribute/pull-requests/)